brucemack/microlink/README.md

 of the Pico.
 According to the [Pico Datasheet](https://datasheets.raspberrypi.com/pico/pico-datasheet.pdf): "... for much improved ADC performance, an external 3.0V shunt reference, such as LM4040, can be connected from the
 ADC_VREF pin to ground."
 So this influences audio quality, but I've not measured it so I don't know if it's significant.

+The Gerber files for the ML4 version of the PCB are [located here](hw/ML4/plot/ML4.zip).

 # References